 “Understanding how points are won requires a deeper understanding of the way players manipulate their opponents to establish dominance,” they wrote in their report.

 The results ‘would give tennis fans, broadcasters and players an insight into what works and what doesn’t in each matchup,’ ESPN wrote of their research, which was awarded the Grand Prize at the world-leading 2016 MIT Sloan Sport Analytics Conference in Boston.

 Dr Reid told Australian Open that the report and its recognition ‘showed we could compete with the world’s most popular sports in the analytics space’.

 Beyond the numbers

-Deep-diving into sophisticated analytics doesn’t just provide ‘more numbers’, it offers greater insight and context.
+Deep-diving into sophisticated analytics doesn’t just provide ‘more numbers’ – it also offers greater insight and context.

 Dr Reid told The New York Times: ‘We intuitively all know Rafa Nadal’s forehand is one of the best in the sport, but why is that?’

-When Nick Kyrgios unexpectedly lost in the second-round of this year’s Open, commentators and former champions Jim Courier and Llyeton Hewitt were left speechless, the Australian Financial Review reported.
+When Nick Kyrgios unexpectedly lost in the second-round of the 2017 Australian Open, commentators and former champions Jim Courier and Llyeton Hewitt were left speechless, the Australian Financial Review reported.

 Future jobs in the elite sports industry